-Health Cards builds on international open standards and decentralized infrastructure with a short term goal to enable a consumer to receive COVID-19 serology or PCR results from a participating lab and present these results to another party in a verifiable manner.
+Health Cards builds on international open standards and decentralized infrastructure with a short term goal to enable a consumer to receive COVID-19 vaccination records, and serology or PCR results from a participating lab and present these results to another party in a verifiable manner.

 We enable Health Cards by defining building blocks that can be used across healthcare.
 The core building block allows us to aggregate data into meaningful sets, signed by an issuer, and stored/presented by a consumer as needed.

-Key use cases include conveying point-in-time infection status for return-to-workplace and travel.
-This approach should also support documentation of immunization status and other health details.
+Key use cases include conveying point-in-time infection and vaccination status for return-to-workplace and travel.

 The broader set of use cases might eventually include: